gadevito/COMET/README.md

 The `datasets` directory contains the datasets used for the the empirical evaluation of the COMET approach.
 The folder contains the following subfolders:
 - `ALBERGATE`, contains the ALBERGATE use case model, the manual and automatic measurement
 - `AutomaticLineSwitching`, contains the Automatic Line Switching use case model, the manual and automatic measurement
+- `K01719`, contains the FID-CPM use case model, the manual and automatic measurement
 - `K01726`, contains the FID-MTC use case model, the manual and automatic measurement
 - `RiseCooker`, contains the Rise cooker use case model,the manual and automatic measurement
 - `U-CURE`, contains the U-CURE use case model, the manual and automatic measurement